Last updated on September 27th, 2018 at 08:17 am

 While much would depend on strategy and execution, fundamentally, the idea holds potential.
 And if history is any guide, Laura Ashley appears to have had a reasonably fair track record in extending the brand beyond its core products.
 Starting out as a clothing brand, famous for its floral, billowy dresses typical of English fashion in the 1970s, which were in vogue up until the 1990s, Laura Ashley subsequently stumbled due to a combination of factors such as an ill-executed overseas expansion and a failure to adapt appropriately to changing fashions.
 The failed expansion dented the company’s finances while the failure to evolve meant the brand’s classic style gradually became more and more classic, which later on ended up looking completely outdated altogether.
 And although years later Laura Ashley made an effort to update its chintzy image, customer perceptions are hard to change, contributing to flagging financials.

 Despite these setbacks, it is noteworthy that the company successfully made great strides in transforming the brand’s product offering from one limited to just clothing to one spanning furniture, decorating items and home accessories.
-A few years ago clothing accounted for 50% of sales, but now it accounts for just 15% and is the smallest revenue generator of all of Laura Ashley’s four business segments according to its latest annual report.
-The biggest revenue earner, Home Accessories (which includes products such as lighting, gifts, bed linen, rugs, cushions, and children’s accessories), accounts for 33% of sales followed by the Furniture segment (cabinets, beds, and mirrors) which accounts for 30%.
-The balance 22% comes from the Decorating segment (fabric, curtains, wallpaper, paint and decorative accessories).
+A few years ago clothing accounted for 50% of sales, but now it accounts for just 17% and is the smallest revenue generator of all of Laura Ashley’s four business segments according to its latest annual report.
+The biggest revenue earner, Home Accessories (which includes products such as lighting, gifts, bed linen, rugs, cushions, and children’s accessories), accounts for 34% of UK sales followed by the Furniture segment (cabinets, beds, and mirrors) which accounts for 29%.
+The balance 20% comes from the Decorating segment (fabric, curtains, wallpaper, paint and decorative accessories).

 So could the new hotel venture be the key to unlock the brand’s value and reverse the company’s sagging financials?